hipikat/eyrie/README.md

 -----

-Just a personal project in which I try to set up a little space for myself on the internet, and learn a bunch of stuff as I go.
+Wherein I set up a little space for myself on the web, and learn a bunch of stuff as I go.

 ## Installation

 ```
-brew install vagrant
+brew install vagrant hatch poetry
 brew install --cask virtualbox
 vagrant up eyrie-dev
 ```